Cattaro mutiny: Reception

 The events received little public attention.
 It was not until nine years later that the journalist and doctor of philosophy Bruno Frei published a comprehensive study of the events in the newspaper Der Abend.
 He had access to the copies of the minutes of the drumhead court martial.
 These are now considered to be lost.
 Although Frei's work was rather propagandistic in the sense of his socialist and later communist world view, it is therefore also of interest to historians.
 In addition, some contemporary witnesses now came forward.

 Monographs

-In 1958 the Czech Jindřich Veselý published a small book about the events: "Povstání v Boce Kotorské (Czech: Uprising in the Bay of Kotor).
+In 1958 the Czech Jindřich Veselý published a small book about the events: Povstání v Boce Kotorské (Czech: Uprising in the Bay of Kotor).
 He also published a series of photos in the appendix.
 According to Fitl, he overemphasized the contribution of the Czech sailors.
 Plaschka's 1963 dissertation "Cattaro-Prag" is still considered the standard German-language work.
-The most extensive and significant study next to it was written by the Croatian Bernard Stulli: "Ustanka mornara u Boki Kotorskoj (Croatian: Sailors' revolt in the bay of Cattaro)".
+The most extensive and significant study next to it was written by the Croat Bernard Stulli: "Ustanka mornara u Boki Kotorskoj (Croatian: Sailors' revolt in the bay of Cattaro)".
 Both worked through the files in the Austrian State Archives, which had then become accessible.

-An Italian book on the events (La rivolta di Cattaro) appeared in 1935.
+An Italian book on the events, La rivolta di Cattaro, appeared in 1935.
 The author, Capitano Neri, misappropriated the protagonists as pioneers of the Italian-nationalist ideology of irredentism.

-Important studies in English language were presented by Sondhaus and Halpern in 2001 and 2003 respectively.
+Important studies in English were presented by Sondhaus and Halpern in 2001 and 2003 respectively.